• Charging

 4. Be realistic about how much time you need to add for charging.

-5. Pack your cable so that you can charge slowly while you are enjoying time away
+5. Pack your cable so that you can charge slowly all those times you’re not in your car

 What should I look for in an EV route planner?